vstinner/hachoir/hachoir-core/doc/hachoir-api.rst

 Parser with sub-field sets
 --------------------------

-After learning basic API, let's see aa more complex parser: parser with sub-field sets.
+After learning basic API, let's see a more complex parser: parser with sub-field sets.

    >>> from hachoir_core.field import FieldSet, UInt8, Character, String